 #2 The keyword “ralph lauren” gets 773,180 monthly searches and has a difficulty score of 53.

 Also has an impressive search volume but will be very hard to rank for.

-#3 The keyword “bentley continental gt for sale” gets 5,430 monthly searches and has a difficulty score of 44.
+#3 The keyword “bentley continental gt for sale” gets 5,430 searches per month and has a difficulty score of 44.

-Trying to rank for this keyword would be tricky but not impossible.
+Trying to rank for this long tail keyword would be tricky but not impossible.
 It has a healthy search volume and is quite competitive.

 #4 The keyword “how to make ice cream” gets 16,980 monthly searches and has a difficulty score of 49.

 It has a good amount of search volume but will take a bit of effort to rank for.
 Like the example above, it’s not impossible.
 Just try not to feel hungry when writing about the topic!

 #5 The keyword “Why do people live in monaco” gets 10 monthly searches and has a difficulty score of 31.

 Thankfully, this is an easy long tail keyword to rank for!
 Only a few people search for it every month, but it has fairly low difficulty.